 Dividend Payout Ratio Definition

-Dividend Payout Ratio is the amount of dividend that a company gives out to its shareholders out of its current earnings.
-The earnings that the company retains with it after paying off the dividends is called as “Retained Earnings” and is invested by the company for its growth and future.
-In other words, the total earnings of a company comprises of two essential parts i.e. Dividend payout ratio (the dividend it pays) and Retention Ratio (the amount it retains for re-investing in the business).
+The dividend payout ratio is the amount of dividend that a company gives out to its shareholders out of its current earnings.
+The earnings that the company retains with it after paying off the dividends are “Retained Earnings.”
+And the company invests in these for its growth and future.
+In other words, the total earnings of a company are a mix of two essential parts, i.e., the Dividend payout ratio (the dividend it pays) and the Retention Ratio (the amount it retains for re-investing in the business).

-The dividend payout can be calculated using two different Dividend payout ratio equations, each of which can be easily computed from the data in your financial statements and give the same results.
+We can calculate dividend payout using two different equations.
+Each of the two equations can be easily computed from the data in your financial statements.
+And both give the same results.

-It is important to note that both the numerator and denominator in this equation do not include any preference dividends or preference shares and only include the dividend, which is paid to common equity shareholders.
-To arrive at the numerator, you can divide the total dividend payable to equity shareholders by the total number of outstanding equity shares of the company.
-Similarly, for calculating the earnings per share, divide the total earnings of the company by the number of equity shares.
+It is important to note that both the numerator and denominator in this equation do not include any preference dividends or preference shares.
+And only include the dividend per share to common equity shareholders.
+To arrive at the numerator, you can divide the total dividend payable to equity shareholders by the company’s total number of outstanding equity shares.
+Similarly, for calculating the earnings per share, divide the company’s total earnings by the number of equity shares.

-In this equation too, preference dividend or shares are not to be included in the calculation of total dividend and net income.
-This equation is relatively simpler as it requires lesser calculations and you can straight away pick up the concerned figures from the financial statements.
+In this equation, we do not include preference dividends or shares in calculating total dividends and net income.
+This equation is relatively simpler as it requires lesser calculations.
+You can straight away pick up the concerning figures from the financial statements.

-Let us understand the concept of Dividend payout ratio with a practical example.
+Let us understand the concept with a practical example.

-Using the below formula, we can calculate the dividend payout ratio as follows:
+Using the below formula, we can calculate the ratio as follows:

-As 30% is the dividend payout ratio, it automatically means that 70% (100-30) is the retention ratio with which the company has decided to fuel its long-term objectives and overall growth.
+The dividend payout ratio is 30%.
+It automatically means that 70% (100-30) is the retention ratio.
+With which, the company has decided to fuel its long-term objectives and overall growth.

-Now it may seem that a company paying a higher dividend payout ratio is at a better position than a company with a lower dividend payout ratio, however, it is not necessarily true.
-What needs to be looked at is that how consistently the company has been paying out those dividends.
-A company with a stable 20% dividend payout ratio since say, 10 years, is more trustworthy than a company with a dividend payout ratio of 30% but which is consistently on the decline over the years.
-In the latter case, it is possible that in the coming years the company may not be able to pay dividends at all.
+Now it may seem that a company having a higher dividend payout ratio is in a better position than a company with a lower ratio.
+However, it is not necessarily true.
+What needs to be looked at is how consistently the company has been paying out those dividends.
+A company with a stable 20% payout ratio for, say, 10 years is more trustworthy than a company with a payout ratio of 30% but which is consistently on the decline over the years.
+In the latter case, it is possible that the company may not be able to pay dividends at all in the coming years.
 Consistency or long-term trends are what you should focus on, more than the dividend rate.

-Dividend Payout Ratio lets an investor calculate the percentage of the dividend that the company has decided to distribute out of its net earnings.
-It is of utmost importance to keep a track of the dividend payout ratio of a company over the years to take a call as to which company would be the right choice to invest in.
+The dividend payout ratio lets an investor calculate the percentage of the dividend that the company has decided to distribute out of its net earnings.
+It is of utmost importance to keep track of the ratio of a company over the years to take a call as to which company would be the right choice to invest in.